Analysing then evaluating experiences of mysticism.

 4. A ‘BELATED’ ANSWER

-Now, I warn you, what I write here, under this heading, is going to look ‘weird’ to most readers.
-But to me, it IS the truth.
-Really!
+Now, I warn you, what I write here, here under that Heading 4 above, is going to look ‘weird’ to most readers.
+But to me, it IS the absolute truth.
+I have absolutely no reason to exagerate to you!

-And the message, forwarded by God, that came from the mouth of the pastor, began with the words, “And YOU, have known God in a way that non-one else here has … “
+And the message, forwarded by God, that came from the mouth of that pastor, began with the words, “And YOU, have known God in a way that non-one else here has … “

-Yes, after that explanation from the mouth of the pastor, I came to totally believe the practice of mysticism really is all about connecting our minds to God’s creative all-empowering existence.
+Yes, after that explanation from the mouth of the pastor, which is detailed in the article “Messages of knowledge“, I came to TOTALLY believe that the practice of mysticism REALLY IS all about connecting our minds to God’s creative all-empowering existence.
+Indeed I came to read later that the English Christian mystic St Julian of Norwich (born in the mid 1300s) actually referred to her experiences as “one-ing with God”.
+Hmmm … I thought at the time, now that makes sense!

 5. THE BIG PICTURE